Xirider/finetune-gpt2xl/README.md

 ## Generate text with a GPT-NEO 2.7 Billion Parameters model

-The GPT-NEO implementation in Huggingface transformers in not finished.
-I will update this once it works.

-load from "finetuned" instead of "EleutherAI/gpt-neo-2.7B", if you managed to finetune the model
+load from "finetuned" instead of "EleutherAI/gpt-neo-2.7B", if you finetuned the model

 ```python
 # credit to Suraj Patil - https://github.com/huggingface/transformers/pull/10848 - modified